iaxx/twitch-auto-recorder/README.md

 1. Create an .env file in the folder with the script
 2. Put in your Twitch API info and the user who's livestream you want to record.
+3. Open recorder.py and on line 42 change the location where you want the video to be saved.

 -- Optionally --